Home » Converting a Campervan: A Beginners Guide

 Thinking of hiring out your campervan?
 It is the vehicle owner’s responsibility to make sure all drivers are clearly informed of any limitations in using the vehicle.
 The unladen, MAM and payload weights should be displayed in the vehicle along with the dimensions and any other restriction.

 I use the following as a rough guide to what a hirer might reasonably expect the payload to be for different capacity vehicles

 - 280kg for up to 2 people (1 driver + 1 passenger)

 - 640kg for 6 people

 However, this is just a rough guestimate and there are many factors that might imply a larger payload for example roof rack, large storage areas or a tow bar.
 NOTE: The recommendations in the blog have not been checked for legal accuracy and are merely the writer’s own opinions.

-If you are looking to hire your finished campervan conversion through Quirky Campers, we’d love to hear from you!
+And if you’re looking to hire your finished campervan conversion through Quirky Campers, we’d love to hear from you!

 How to Convert a CampervanProduct on sale£14.95 – £34.95

 When you’re planning a trip away with your loved ones, the last thing you want to do is leave your furry companion behind.
 Dogs …

 To loo or not to loo?
 That is the question.
 Many would not consider a home to be a home without a toilet, but …